kirjavascript/TetrisGYM/README-v5.md

 The scoring code is a complete reimplementation, and is not vulnerable to the game crash that the original causes.

+In every mode except Classic, at 1000 lines an extra digit is added to the lines counter.

 __Classic Scoring__

 ![Classic](./screens/score-classic.png)